Real-Ragnar/spring-climate-summary/README.md

 ### Installing

-Clone this repository and open in Spring Tool Suite
+Clone this repository and open in project in Spring Tool Suite

-## Running the program
+## Running the program (mac)
 1. Clone the application

 git clone https://github.com/Real-Ragnar/spring-climate-summary.git